 First year candidates are expected to obtain seven reference letters, three additional references are allowed and strongly encouraged for second- and third-year candidates.
 These letters must be:

 • on company letterhead (retired or Emeritus members may use personal

-• electronically submitted as a .PDF file with the candidate's name in the subject line to HonorsAwards@aia.org by 5:00 pm Eastern on October 18, 2013.
+• electronically submitted as a .PDF file with the candidate's name in the subject line to HonorsAwards@aia.org by 5:00 pm Eastern time on October 16, 2015.

 Former AIA national officers and Board members are permitted to write reference letters but they should be instructed not to use their old Board stationery.
 Use of Board stationery is restricted to current service only.

 All Fellowship candidates and their sponsors will be notified by e-mail of the jury’s decisions on or before Monday, February 1, 2016.
 The national AIA Board of Directors, College of Fellows Executive Committee, College of Fellows Regional Representatives, and component executives will be notified after the candidates and sponsors have been contacted.

 A step-by-step "how to" page for verifying membership eligibility is available on the For Leaders page.

 The page includes how to run the reports necessary for verifying the 10 years of membership requirement as well as gives you access to the historical membership reports that pre-date the current membership database.
 The archives reports are a series of excel spreadsheets of members who had an active membership as an AIA or Assoc.
 AIA member in any year from the mid-1980s to 2007.
 It includes some, but not all, of members who lapsed prior to 1987.
 The “FAIA eligibility” field has been removed on member’s records in Net Forum due to its inaccuracy.
 Please contact Cedric Rush if you have any questions.